Skip to main content

 Adding a new member with roles

-Pre-assign composable roles when you invite someone so they land with the right permissions as soon as they accept.
+Pre-assign organization roles when you invite someone so they land with the right permissions as soon as they accept.

-Add Member to Organization modal with fields for email, a multi-select Roles picker showing Member, Manager, Security selected, a User Permission Group selector, and a Teams selector.
+Add Member to Organization modal with fields for email, a multi-select Roles picker showing Member, Manager, Security selected, a Custom Roles selector, and a Teams selector.

 • Roles is a multi-select.
 Every invitee gets Member implicitly; pick any additional roles your own role lets you assign.